For a cleaner ocean

-The 25-ft. aluminum boat was built for the East Shore District Health Department by Pilot’s Point Marina in Westbrook to provide free sewage pump-out service for boats, preventing the discharge of untreated human waste into the area’s waterways.
+The 25-ft. aluminum boat was built for the East Shore District Health Department by Pilot’s Point Marina in Westbrook to provide a free sewage pump-out service for boats and thus prevent the discharge of untreated human waste into the area’s waterways.

 The East Shore District Health Department collaborated with Yale University’s School of Public Health on the research for the new boat.
-Funding was provided by a grant from the U.S. Fish and Wildlife Service and Connecticut Department of Energy and Environmental Protection under the Federal Clean Vessel Act as well as local fundraising efforts.
-The Clean Vessel Act provides assistance to build and maintain pump-out stations, pump-out boats and dumping stations that enable recreational boaters to dispose of sewage in a safe and responsible fashion, keeping it out of the nation’s waterways.
+Funding was provided by a grant from the U.S. Fish and Wildlife Service and Connecticut Department of Energy and Environmental Protection under the Federal Clean Vessel Act, as well as local fundraising efforts.
+The Clean Vessel Act provides assistance to build and maintain pump-out stations, pump-out boats and dumping stations that enable recreational boaters to dispose of sewage in a safe and responsible fashion and keep it out of the nation’s waterways.

-“This new solar-electric vessel will set the standard for future pump-out boats in coastal communities worldwide,” said Steve Trkla, president of Torqeedo, Inc. “It’s a clean, green zero-fuel, zero-emission solution with long life, low maintenance and minimal operating costs.”
+“This new solar-electric vessel will set the standard for future pump-out boats in coastal communities worldwide,” said Steve Trkla, president of Torqeedo, Inc. “It’s a clean, green, zero-fuel, zero-emission solution with a long life, low maintenance and minimal operating costs.”

 Find press releases, videos and high-resolution pictures